hummatli/AndroidAppUpdater/README.md

 ```

 ## Proguard configuration
-MAHAndroidUpdater uses <a href="https://github.com/google/gson">Gson</a> and <a href="https://github.com/jhy/jsoup">Jsoup</a> libs.
+AndroidAppUpdater uses <a href="https://github.com/google/gson">Gson</a> and <a href="https://github.com/jhy/jsoup">Jsoup</a> libs.
 There for if you want to create your project with proguard you need to add proguard configuration to your proguard file.
-Look at [Progurda File](https://github.com/hummatli/MAHAndroidUpdater/blob/master/MAHAndroidUpdater/proguard-rules-mah-android-updater.pro).
+Look at [Progurda File](https://github.com/hummatli/AndroidAppUpdater/blob/master/AndroidAppUpdater/proguard-rules-mah-android-updater.pro).

 ## Help - Issues
 If you have any problem with setting and using library or want to ask question, please let me know.
 Create [issue](https://github.com/hummatli/MAHAndroidUpdater/issues) or write to <i><a href="mailto:settarxan@gmail.com">settarxan@gmail.com</a></i>.
 I will help.